The correspondence between flatMap

 To see where flatten

-comes into place, I’m going to very briefly introduce a powerful pattern involving Ref
+comes into place, I’m going to very briefly

-: concurrent state machines (again, watch this if you want to know more).
+this if you want to

 For example, let’s imagine a simple machine which will notify the user via an Http call when the lights are switched on or off.